 With the assistance and expertise of INAH, marine biologists, anthropologists, cultural experts, and local people, Xcaret was opened in 1990, a natural stage that would share Pali’s love of Mexico.

 A Teacher of Mexican History and Culture

 Pali believes that Mexico’s 31 states are actually 31 countries that have 31 unique histories, traditions, and cultures.
 Xcaret was the platform to show the unique history of both the Maya and Mexico’s inherent diversity.
 The success of Pali’s first attempt to share the history, culture, and traditions he is so passionate about, has created further opportunities to revive ancient and almost forgotten traditions.
 The park features local festivities – Travesia Sagrada Maya – the annual crossing from Cozumel to the mainland that honors a fertility ritual instrumental in the regional Maya culture, and Mexican festival – Day of the Dead – the annual honoring of ancestors who have passed from this life but are honored November 1 in families homes across the country.
-Visitors can watch a Mayan ball game under similar conditions that this game was played in cities like Coba, Chichen Itza or Ek balam.
-The famous dinner theater show, Xcaret Mexico Espectacular, depicts Mexican history though a colorful show that engages international visitors.
+Visitors can watch a Mayan ball game under similar conditions that this game was played in cities like Coba, Chichen Itza, or Ek Balam.
+The famous dinner theater show, Xcaret Mexico Espectacular, depicts Mexican history through a colorful show that engages international visitors.